PoCInnovation/Pool2023/Software/day05/React/README.md

 **Tips:**
 - You already have all you need, but you can ask the staff if you struggle 😄

-## Step 10 - What about musics?
+## Step 10 - What about musics? 🎶

 Well, we have artists.
 What about musics?

-Create an Artist page listing all the artist's musics.
+Create an Artist page listing all of his musics.

 **Requirements:**
 - When an artist is created, redirect the user to this artist's page.